PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 4. **Local Storage**

    - The FE does not store significant data in IndexedDB or localStorage.
-All rest-hour and planning data is stored in the vessel’s local MySQL (accessed via the Nest.js API) or the office MySQL.
+All rest-hour and planning data is stored in the vessel's local MySQL (accessed via the Nest.js API) or the office MySQL.